 Here is a quick overview of their marketplace:

 To use this platform you must be 18 years old and you can invest from most of the world.

 You can transfer money to the platform account from your bank or e-money account.

 I use it every time and it’s safe.
 Furthermore, you can actually open a European bank account for free at Transferwise.

-💡 You can be inspired by My Investment Portfolio.
-I update my progress every month with news, returns, strategy, risks, etc.
+💡 You can also be inspired by My Investment Portfolio.
+I update monthly about the platforms I personally use.

 What is P2P lending from a European perspective?

 Peer to peer lending is also called P2P lending or crowdlending.